 I take my role as Dancer-Citizen/Artist-Citizen quite seriously.
 I look to integrate my livelihood as an artist and my life as activist.
 I do this in various ways; exploring socio-political art making, investigating somatics and social justice, and spearheading socially-engaged art projects that cross boundaries.
 As I embody the role of creator and facilitator, I find ways to leave the legacy of creative change in the community, although it is difficult.
 After all, dance is an ephemeral and disappearing art.
 It is in the process, the human connection, the story telling and the facilitation that I make an impact.

-With each new process, I strive to find new methods of transforming abstract, theoretical research into experiential, visceral performances.
+With each new process, I look to find new methods of transforming abstract, theoretical research into experiential, visceral performances.
 I chase new tools for approaching complex work in the creative process.
 I use movement as metaphor integrated with visual symbology embedded in gesture to address socio-political themes in my work.
 Sometimes, the art speaks more loudly than any discussion could.

 I strive to balance my time between visually stunning, interdisciplinary works and those more simplistically poignant, lending themselves to community engaged projects.
 My work is seen in the proscenium, in galleries, on screen and in the streets.
 I love the theatrical design infrastructure of the theater but I question: Who has access to art?
 How does privilege play a role in art?
 Who dances?
 Who can make dance?
 Which stories can I tell?
 I span the spectrum of answers to those questions, moving in and out of theatrical performance emphasizing artistry, and community engaged dance-making, in which asset building and creative place-making become essential.